JetBrains/resharper-fsharp/README.md

 ## Roadmap

-* Cover more functionality with tests, e.g. add tests for mapping FCS representations to ReSharper for declared elements and types.
 * Set up a public Continuous Integration server for test runs.
 * Enable development on macOS and Linux.